canders1/cophonology_learner/README.txt

 Run as follows:

-python learner.py tableaus input frequencies n m e
+python learner.py tableaux train n e

+where:
-where tableaus contains constraints and tableaus; input contains the input forms;
+	tableaux contains constraints and tableaus;
+	train contains the training input-winner pairs;
-	  frequencies contains the frequency of each output; n specifies the sample size;
+	n specifies the sampling size;
-	  m specifies the threshold for adding a new constraint; and e specifies the number of learning attempts
+	e specifies the number of learning attempts

 Example:

-python learner.py td_tableaux.txt aave.txt td_freq.txt 1000 1 100
+python learner.py td_tableaux.txt aave.txt 100000 100

+import.py is a program that will run X number of trials of the learner, where X is a command-line argument given by the user.

+It can be run as follows:

+python import.py tableaux train n e m > tdults.txt

+where e specifies the number of runs for the learner and the other command-line arguments are as explained above.

+Example:

+python import.py td_tableaux.txt aave.txt 100000 100 250

 Gaja Jarosz.
 2015.
 Expectation Driven Learning of Phonology. http://people.umass.edu/jarosz/edl_submitted.pdf